 8. Read with your toddler while feeding the baby

-My first daughter especially loved reading together while I nursed the newborn.
+My first daughter especially loved reading books together while I nursed the newborn.
 She was only 17 months old when her sister was born, and she just loved books.

-We lived in a small ranch, and she would run down the hallway to get a book from her room, bring it to me on the couch in the family room, and we’d read it while I nursed.
+We lived in a small ranch, and she would run down the hallway to get a book from her room, bring it to me on the couch in the living room, and we’d read it while I nursed.
 Then she’d run to put it back and get another.

 The running back and forth took extra time and made it feel like a game.
-My 3rd little guy loved this game too when he was 21 months and I was nursing our 4th.

 You can set it up right near you while you feed the baby and help the toddler learn how to do it.
+We gave it as a family game gift one Christmas – I think I paid $10-15 on Amazon.

 10. Set up CD books or Music CDs nearby you